Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Ousiometer

-In constructing an ousiometer, we take a similar approach to that of our hedonometer~\cite{edgeworth1881a,dodds2009b,dodds2011e,dodds2015a,reagan2016c}.
-We view the ousiometer and hedonometer as measurement tools for telegnomics---lexical instruments for the remote sensing of meaning and knowledge.
+We construct an elementary `ousiometer', a lexical instrument for measuring the average essential meaning of large-scale texts.
+We take a similar approach to that of our hedonometer~\cite{edgeworth1881a,dodds2009b,dodds2011e,dodds2015a,reagan2016c,gallagher2021a}.
+We view the ousiometer and hedonometer as example `telegnomic' lexical instruments capable of remotely sensing meaning, knowledge, and stories.

 We use $\meaningsymbol$ to represent one of the essential meaning dimensions within a specified ousiometric framework.
 For a simple ousiometer, we compute the average meaning score $\avgmeaning(\systemsymbol)$ for a text $\systemsymbol$ in the following way.
 We consider only the 1-grams of the NRC VAD lexicon, leaving aside $n$-grams for $n \ge 2$ for possible future improvements.
 For any given text $\systemsymbol$, we apply a `lexical lens' $\lexicallens$, a simple operator that filters the text's 1-grams, returning the subset 1-gram lexicon that intersects with the NRC VAD 1-gram lexicon.
 We denote the lensed text as $\lexicallens(\systemsymbol)$.
 We write the resultant lensed lexicon as $\bigrank_{\lexicallens(\systemsymbol)}$, further specifying this set to be a list of 1-grams ordered by descending frequency of usage $\frequency_{\elementsymbol}$ within $\lexicallens(\systemsymbol)$.
 For each 1-gram $\elementsymbol$ in the lensed lexicon $\bigrank_{\lexicallens(\systemsymbol)}$, we then straightforwardly determine $\elementsymbol$'s normalized frequency as $ \probsymbol_{\elementsymbol} = \frequency_{\elementsymbol} / \sum_{\elementsymbol'} \frequency_{\elementsymbol'}. $